112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 world peace again in 1938, after the Munich agreement — and then invaded Czechoslovakia.

-It's all reminiscent of the story of the two drunks.
-The first kept beating his friend on the head with a club, wailing all the while: “You're my pal, my buddy, my best friend, and I love you.”
+It’s all reminiscent of the story of the two drunks.
+The first kept beating his friend on the head with a club, wailing all the while: “You’re my pal, my buddy, my best friend, and I love you.”
 And the second replied tearfully, “I believe you but you have such a funny way of showing it.”

 <div id="74"><em>74.
-“We'd be a lot smarter to be allies of the Germans and fight the French.”</em></div>
+“We’d be a lot smarter to be allies of the Germans and fight the French.”</em></div>

 What in the world would we fight the French _about_?